 - Key Benefits: Lower cost compared to other leading control panels, making it ideal for budget-conscious users.

-hPanel is a custom control panel developed by Hostinger, tailored to their hosting packages.
+hPanel is a custom control panel developed by Hostinger, tailored to their web hosting packages.
 It provides a modern, intuitive user interface and functionalities similar to those of cPanel, but with enhancements specific to Hostinger’s services. hPanel simplifies tasks like site management, file transfers, SSL installation, and email account setup.

 - Commonly Used On: Primarily used with Hostinger’s shared hosting services.